We publish poetry, short stories, and essays from emerging writers.

 Please click the red "Submit Your Work" button below to be redirected to our submission manager.

-Submit 3-5 poems.
+Submit 3-5 poems per submission.
 Single-spaced (except between stanzas).
 We are open to all styles with the exception of prose poems and especially appreciate voice, image, figure, and craft.

-Submit no more than 2 stories per submission cyle.
+Submit no more than 2 stories per submission.
 Length is 1000-5000 words, double-spaced, 12 point font.
 We are open to all styles, themes, and subjects with the following exception: no genre fiction, please.
 We love stories--familiar and new--with compelling characters, strong movement, and perhaps an unlikely point of view.

-Submit no more than 2 essays per submission cycle.
+Submit no more than 2 essays per submission.
 Length is 2000-5000 words, double spaced, 12 point font.
 We are open to all styles, themes, and subjects with the following exception: no religious or spiritual awakenings, please.
 We seek essays that entertain while constructing new vistas for our readers.

-If we accept your work for publication, you agree to grant Bird's Thumb first electronic rights and the non-exclusive right to include your work in our archives.
-We also ask that you credit Bird's Thumb with first publication of your work.
-Upon publication, rights revert to the author.
+Bird's Thumb acquires first electronic rights and the non-exclusive right to include your work in our archives.
+We ask that you credit Bird's Thumb with first publication of your work.
+Rights revert to the author upon publication.